Puducherry govt launches helpline to assist fishermen | Headlines

-Secretary to the department Purva Garg told newsmenThursday that fishermen could contact the helpline number(0423-222 7289) to know details of various schemes availableto them, incentives and financial succour and welfare schemes.
+Secretary to the department Purva Garg told newsmenThursday that fishermen could contact the helpline number(0413-2227289) to know details of various schemes availableto them, incentives and financial succour and welfare schemes.

 Garg said the fishermen could also get details of thestatus of their applications for relief.